How to Complain and Get Results

 When all else fails, you still have options - they may take more time, though.
 Some more examples:

-Warranty Rip-off Example: One of my dearest friends, who was widowed at a young age, called me in panic a few years ago.
+A warranty rip-off example: One of my dearest friends, who was widowed at a young age, called me in panic a few years ago.
 She'd gotten a call from a firm claiming her car's extended warranty had expired.
-And she fell for it - to the tune of about $1,000 on her credit card, with another $1,000 or so expected in a later payment.
+And she fell for it—to the tune of about $1,000 on her credit card, with another $1,000 or so expected in a later payment.
 When she examined her paperwork, she realized the warranty was still in effect.
 She'd been conned by a scamming company that regularly victimizes vulnerable people.

-We checked out the company's 'reputation' on the Internet and found page after page of heart-breaking stories about people being dunned for warranties they didn't need.
-So we started researching the company's 'main office.'
-This one was tough - they had small sites in several states, which meant there wasn't a clear jurisdiction over them.
+We checked out the company's reputation on the Internet and found page after page of heart-breaking stories about people being dunned for warranties they didn't need.
+So we started researching the company's "main office," which was tough—they had small sites in several states, which meant there wasn't a clear jurisdiction over them.

 We drafted a stern letter of complaint and mailed it to every corporate office and to every attorney general in each state where we found an office.
 But this didn't get us results.